 What is the best time to post on Facebook in 2020?
 Simply put: when your audience will see it.

-Finding the best time to post on social media can increase your engagement, your reach, and even your sales.
+Finding the best time to post on the platform can increase your engagement, your reach, and even your sales.

-In this article, I’ll breakdown how to find the times that work best for both your brand and audience.
+In this article, I’ll breakdown how to find the times that work best for both your brand and its audience.